Dre Campbell Farm

 Identification

-Onion flies resemble common houseflies.
-However, they are smaller and have a gray color and longer legs.
-Adults are about a quarter inches long.
+Adult onion flies are about 1/4 inch (6 mm) long.
 Their larvae, small white maggots, feed on onion bulbs and roots [1].

 How to Get Rid of Onion Flies Naturally